Nodnarboen/k8s-workshop/labs/lab2/README.md

 5. Get a Platform-as-a-Service token.
 You can find it from <b>Settings</b> -> <b>Integration</b> -> <b>Platform as a Service</b>
 6. Enter your PaaS token to the screen prompt.

+That's it!
+Dynatrace is now monitoring your GKE Environment!

 Steps have been automated from our [official documentation page](https://www.dynatrace.com/support/help/technology-support/cloud-platforms/google-cloud-platform/google-kubernetes-engine/deploy-oneagent-on-google-kubernetes-engine-clusters/)

 ![GKE-CLI-Indentation](https://github.com/Nodnarboen/HOT-k8s/blob/master/assets/Picture7.png)